rocky/python-spark/example/expr/README.md

 for others, make a github pull request and perhaps I'll include it.

-Alternatively, if you have another good example to use for demonstration of SPART, again make a github pull request for inclusion.
+Alternatively, if you have another good example to use for demonstration of SPARK, again make a github pull request for inclusion.